Huffyphenix/jrocker/README.md

 Above experienced pain is what I suffered, many times.
 An universe solution is packing environment portable that can be run after cloning the environment.

 Docker provides perfect solution.
 I'm newbie to the docker.
-The basic demands is that the `tidyverse suite`, `rstudio server` `shiny server` are integrated in the image.
+The basic demands is that the `tidyverse suite`, `rstudio server` and `shiny server` are integrated in the image.
 The [rocker-org](https://github.com/rocker-org/rocker) kindly prebuilt all images satisfis me.

 Another key import question is that it's hard to install Bioconduter packages based on the raw `rocker images`.
 Search again, Bioconducter provides `core & base docker images` based on the [`rocker/rstudio`](https://hub.docker.com/r/rocker/rstudio/).